qteatime/kate/docs/dev-manual.md

 You'd have to go through your code and change all such instances to use the `KateAPI.cart_fs.read_file` call instead.
 Bridges just save you from that manual work.
-By specifying the Standard Network bridge, for example, Kate would automatically translate the image loading into a call to `KateAPI.cart_fs.read_file`, and your game would work on Kate **and** on a regular browser without any manual changes.
+By specifying the Network Proxy bridge, for example, Kate would automatically translate the image loading into a call to `KateAPI.cart_fs.read_file`, and your game would work on Kate **and** on a regular browser without any manual changes.